 Step 1: Review Your Insurance Policy

 Before you do anything else, take time to carefully review your insurance policy.
 This document outlines what's covered, what's excluded, and your rights as a policyholder.
-Most policies don’t restrict you to specific repair facilities.
+To date, most policies don’t restrict you to use specific repair facilities.
 In fact, Arizona and most other states are "Right to Choose" states, meaning you're legally allowed to select the repair facility of your choice without penalty.

 Insurance companies often try to steer consumers toward their Direct Repair Program (DRP) shops, which have agreed to limit charges in exchange for steady work.
 If you choose a non-DRP shop, those limitations do not apply—even if the insurer tries to enforce them.
 Your policy likely contains no language restricting your benefits based on where you take your vehicle.
 Unlike medical insurance, there is no “in-network” vs. “out-of-network” designation.